 What causes it:

 White mould thrives in humid conditions and spreads through contact with contaminated soil, tools, or infected plants.
-It often appears near the base of the plant.
+It often appears near the base of the plant and the roots.

 Effects on plant: